 The cost estimate was prepared by the SSR technical department at site.
-OreWin reviewed the assumptions, parameters, and methods used to prepare the cost estimate and is of the opinion that they are sufficient for the purposes of validating the economics of the Mineral Reserve.
+The QPs reviewed the assumptions, parameters, and methods used to prepare the cost estimate and are of the opinion that they are sufficient for the purposes of validating the economics of the Mineral Reserves.
 Total capital expenditure is estimated to be \$99M.

-The life of mine operating costs are approximately \$52.67/t of ore milled, as summarised in Table 1.10.
+The life-of-mine (LOM) operating costs are approximately \$52.67/t of ore milled, as summarised in Table 1.10.

-Table 1.10 Operating Cost Summary
+Table 1.10 Operating Costs Estimate

-Description Amount (\$M) LOM Average (\$/t milled)
+Cost Component Amount (\$M) LOM Average (\$/t milled)

-Mining Costs 110 15.01
+Mining 110 15.01

-Processing Costs 183 24.95
+Processing 183 24.95

-G&A Costs 93 12.71
+G&A 93 12.71

-Total 387 52.67
+Total Operating Costs 387 52.67